-- Do we need to go a few steps further with NATs? - NAT + DNS ALG to allow bi-directional NAT behaviours ? - NAT Signalling Protocol: Explicit application access to NAT binding functions ? - In the escalating complexity curve, when does IPv6 get to look like a long term cheaper outcome?
+- Do we need to go a few steps further with NATs? - NAT + DNS ALG to allow bi-directional NAT behaviours ? - Full shift to ALGs, with massive impact on the content industry ? - In the escalating complexity curve, when does IPv6 get to look like a long term cheaper outcome?